-- Microsoft Teams optimization is supported only on x64 Linux distributions. - Microsoft optimization is supported in both Citrix Virtual Apps and Desktops and Citrix DaaS. - For Thin Clients that use Dell Wyse, use the Citrix Configuration Editor to edit any parameter in the /var/.config/citrix/hdx\rtc\engine/config.json file.
+- Microsoft Teams optimization is supported only on Ubuntu 20.04 or later. - Microsoft optimization is supported in both Citrix Virtual Apps and Desktops and Citrix DaaS. - For Thin Clients that use Dell Wyse, use the Citrix Configuration Editor to edit any parameter in the /var/.config/citrix/hdx\rtc\engine/config.json file.
 For more information see the Dell documentation.